 Three of the five baked DoubleTree chocolate chip cookies, as well as other experiments and cargo, returned to Earth on the SpaceX Dragon spacecraft at about 10:41 a.m.
 ET on Jan.
 7, 2020.

-Upon return, will people be able to taste or try the DoubleTree chocolate chip cookie that was baked in space?
+Will people be able to taste or try the DoubleTree chocolate chip cookies that were baked in space?
 What will you do with the cookies?

 Where can I go for more information on this program?
 How can I get involved as a consumer?

-To learn more about the launch of the DoubleTree chocolate chip cookie into space and the technology behind the oven, please visit www.CookiesinSpace.com or www.Newsroom.Hilton.com/CookiesinSpace.
+To learn more about this experiment, please visit www.CookiesinSpace.com or www.Newsroom.Hilton.com/CookiesinSpace.
 Get involved on Instagram, Twitter and Facebook by tagging @DoubleTree and using #CookiesinSpace.